ckaestne/seai/lectures/08_architecture/tradeoffs.md

 ----
 ## ML Model Selection

-How do I decide which ML method to use for my project?
+How do I decide which ML algorithm to use for my project?

 Criteria: Quality Attributes & Constraints